Miss England Bhasha Mukherjee Resumes Work As Doctor To Battle Coronavirus: ‘This Is What I Got A Degree For’

-Bhasha Mukherjee is trading in her crown for a stethoscope.
+Bhasha Mukherjee is trading her crown for a stethoscope.

-The beauty queen who won the title of Miss England last August returned home to the United Kingdom serving as an ambassador for several charities so she could resume her career as a doctor amid the country’s battle with the coronavirus.
-As CNN reported, the 24-year-old medical school graduate had been monitoring the spread of the virus while working on behalf of the Coventry Mercia Lions Club charity in India, and was getting messages from her former colleagues at the Pilgrim Hospital in Boston, a city in eastern England.
+The beauty queen — who won the title of Miss England last August — returned home to the United Kingdom to resume her career as a doctor amid the country’s battle with the coronavirus.
+The Miss England crown holder had been overseas, serving as an ambassador for several charities before the pandemic.

+As CNN reported, the 24-year-old medical school graduate had been monitoring the spread of the virus while working on behalf of the Coventry Mercia Lions Club charity in India.
+She said she had been getting messages from her former colleagues at the Pilgrim Hospital in Boston, a city in eastern England.

 As the number of cases continued to rise and the country’s medical system started to become overwhelmed with victims, Mukherjee told the hospital’s management that she intended to return so she could put her expertise to good use.
-She took a pause from her pageant duties and went back to work at the hospital.
+She took a pause from her pageant duties and returned to work at the hospital.

 “I felt a sense of this is what I’d got this degree for and what better time to be part of this particular sector than now,” she said.

-The Miss England winner needed to put her humanitarian work on hold, but said she felt compelled to lend her help in the country’s time of crisis.
+Although the Miss England winner put her humanitarian work on hold, she told the publication she felt compelled to aid her country in its time of crisis.

 “When you are doing all this humanitarian work abroad, you’re still expected to put the crown on, get ready… look pretty,” she said.
 “I wanted to come back home.
 I wanted to come and go straight to work.”